Adancode/Facebook_Design_Project/README.md

 # Facebook_Design_Project
 This is my Facebook design teardown and mockup, completed as part of the prep work for the Viking Code School.
+Regarding the mockups, the project did not require this level of detail, but I wanted to learn Balsamiq well, so I purchased a copy and used the project as an opportunity to get very familiar with the tool.
+I now have a newfound appreciation for the design process and I'm in love with Balsamiq.

 Included Files: